katjawittfoth/reinforcement-learning-final-project/README.md

 ![MountainCar GIF](/images/mountaincar.gif)

-This problem was first described by Andrew Moore in his PhD thesis [Moore90].
+This problem was first described by Andrew Moore in his PhD thesis.